All Episodes

 What are the constitutional issues before us?

-Those are the questions they're gonna ask.
+Those are the questions they're going to ask.

 I think you're right, by the way, generally speaking, that these are issues that should be ultimately decided once and for all by the Supreme Court, but we'll see.

-Um, you know, I'm not holding out a lot of hope for it.
+I'm not holding out a lot of hope for it.

-All right, quick break, right back to our phones.
+All right, quick break right back to our phones.

-Toll free are number 800-941 Sean, if you want to be a part of the program as we continue.
+Toll-free are number 800-941-Sean, if you want to be a part of the program as we continue.

-The final hour of the Sean Hannity show is up next.
+The final hour of the Sean Hannity Show is up next.

 Hang on for Sean's conservative solutions.

-Let's get back to our busy phones.
+Now, let's get back to our busy phones.

 Joe in South Carolina.